Misrouted Email Handling Policy

 This process is undertaken solely to notify relevant parties, ensure timely correction, and mitigate risks arising from misrouting.

-All misrouted emails shall be forwarded to misrouted-legal-archives@anthropic.in and handled strictly in accordance with this policy.
+All misrouted emails shall be forwarded to misrouted-legal-archives@anthropic.in by an automated system and handled strictly in accordance with this policy.

-Email misrouting is a foreseeable risk due to domain similarity.
+Email misrouting is a foreseeable risk due to user of identical names/nomenclature for the respective domain name to carry out business.

 All stakeholders are deemed to have constructive notice of this risk.